Identifying Anxiety and the Need for Clinical Care

-While normal levels of anxiety may be helpful, excessive anxiety can cripple teenagers’ functioning, undermine their lives going forward, and endanger their overall welfare.
-Young people are particularly vulnerable to anxiety as they transition into adulthood.
-The adolescent brain is capable of remarkable adaptability--more so than at any other time in life--and this challenging developmental phase is also a peak time for the clinical onset of many mental illnesses.
+While normal levels of anxiety may be helpful, excessive anxiety can cripple a young person’s ability to function, undermine their lives going forward, and endanger their overall welfare.
+Adolescents are particularly vulnerable to anxiety as they transition into adulthood.
+More so than at any other time in life, the adolescent brain is capable of remarkable adaptability.
+Unfortunately, this challenging developmental phase is also a peak time for the clinical onset of many mental illnesses.

-Anxiety and avoidance behavior can have a damaging impact on the routines of daily life in school, as well as in developing friendships and intimate relationships.
-Anxiety often causes adults to be solitary and socially withdrawn.
-When anxiety becomes so disruptive that it interferes with the daily life of the individual and his or her family, it is time to seek the attention of a trained clinician.
-Tragically, a young person with an anxiety disorder may drop out of school, abuse drugs or alcohol, and may attempt or commit suicide.
+Anxiety and avoidance behavior can have a damaging impact on daily life including outcomes at school, friendships, and intimate relationships.
+When anxiety becomes so disruptive that it interferes with the individual’s daily life or their family, it is time to seek the attention of a trained clinician.
+Tragically, a young person with an anxiety disorder may drop out of school, abuse drugs or alcohol, or may attempt or resort to suicide.

-These individuals worry all the time.
-Their worry interferes with their lives.
-Often they cannot function as they need and have issues with constructive problem solving.
-Even when things are going well in their lives, these individuals find other things to worry about.
-This worrying has an impact on their relationships, often causing them to withdraw and isolate themselves from friends and family.
+- Generalized anxiety disorder.
+These individuals worry all the time which interferes with their lives and impairs their ability to function and engage in constructive problem-solving.
+Even when things are going well in their lives, people with generalized anxiety disorder are often still worried, which has an impact on relationships, sometimes causing them to withdraw and isolate themselves from friends and family.

-Historically post-traumatic stress disorder was characterized as an anxiety disorder although now, diagnostically, it is in its own category.
-Post-traumatic stress disorder can be triggered by a psychological shock, injury or dangerous event.
-This often results in severe anxiety and uncontrollable thoughts about that specific shock.
-This can lead to generalized anxiety in other areas of theirs lives.
+- Post-traumatic stress disorder.
+Historically post-traumatic stress disorder was characterized as an anxiety disorder although now, diagnostically, it is categorized separately and can be triggered by a psychological shock, injury, or dangerous event.
+This often results in severe anxiety and uncontrollable thoughts about a specific shock which can lead to generalized anxiety in other areas of their lives.

-Once categorized as an anxiety disorder, obsessive compulsive disorder is now its own category.
-In this disorder individuals have obsessions and compulsions and can spend hours a day with these thoughts.
-The result is that going to work or taking care of their families becomes impossible as the individual becomes consumed by thoughts and associated rituals.
+- Obsessive-compulsive disorder.
+Once categorized as an anxiety disorder, obsessive-compulsive disorder is also now categorized separately.
+Individuals have obsessions and compulsions, potentially spending hours a day with these thoughts.
+As a result, going to work or taking care of their families becomes impossible as they are consumed by thoughts and associated rituals.

-These are children and young adults who are afraid and anxious when they are not with a loved or trusted person.
-In children this can lead to refusing to go to school.
+- Separation anxiety disorder.
+Children and young adults with separation anxiety disorder are afraid and anxious when not with a loved one or a trusted person.
+In children, this can lead to refusing to go to school or other activities.